Rei III: Cultural references

-A few sequences later, Ritsuko also mentions the Guf Chamber, briefly mentioned in the first director's cut scene of the twenty-first episode, saying that Rei's soul was the last soul to leave the Guf, which was empty during Ayanami's creation.
-In Jewish mysticism, the Guf (Hebrew for "body") is a portion of the Heavens in which the souls are supposed to inhabit before their earthly incarnation.
+A few sequences later, Ritsuko also mentions the Guf Chamber, briefly mentioned in the first video format version scene of the twenty-first episode, saying that Rei's soul was the last soul to leave the Guf, which was empty during Ayanami's creation.
+In Jewish mysticism, the Guf is a portion of the Heavens in which the souls are supposed to inhabit before their earthly incarnation.
 According to a legend, when this room is empty, the world will end.
-According to writer Kazuhisa Fujie, from the information given by Ritsuko and other scenes of the series, two Guf's chambers exist in Evangelion.
+For writers Kazuhisa Fujie and Martin Foster, from the information given by Ritsuko and other scenes of the series, two Guf's chambers exist in Neon Genesis Evangelion.
 One Guf's chamber was opened by Adam during Second Impact, while the other is opened by Lilith during Third Impact.
 The Guf is mentioned again in The End of Evangelion during Third Impact as "the door to the beginning and the end of life" when holes open on the body of the Angel Lilith and human souls return to where they came from; in the original storyboard for the movie, the term actually indicates Lilith's holes on the hand, known as stygmata.
+Scholar Gavin McDowell noted that the word Guf means "body" in Hebrew; in the Talmudic tradition, especially in the Sefer HaBahir, Guf is identified with the body of "the primordial Adam".

 The introspective scene in which Rei confronts Armisael is a reference to a similar introspective sequence presented in the 151st episode of Sailor Moon SuperS, the fourth season of Sailor Moon, a series Hideaki Anno worked on as an animator.
 In the same sequence, a piece of the soundtrack called "Thanatos" can be heard, in reference to the Greek deity of death of the same name; according to Sigmund Freud's psychoanalytic theory, Thanatos is a violent and self-destructive drive present in all human beings.
 In the scene where Ritsuko destroys Rei's clones, a MessagePad on which "Destrudo Release" is written is also visible; the term destrudo refers to the destructive drive of the same name postulated by Edoardo Weiss, another exponent of Freudian psychoanalysis.
-Virginie Nebbia has compared the image of the aquarium containing Rei Ayanami's various soulless clones to a scene in the manga Bio City by Daijiro Morohoshi; in Byo City, the protagonist has a vision of a collective consciousness that wants to encompass humanity, graphically represented as a multitude of women with identical faces arranged as if in a tank.
-In the course of the episode, a graveyard-like place is also framed with several carcasses of prototype Evangelion units that failed during their development; according to Nebbia, this idea had already been presented by Anno in his previous TV series, Nadia: The Secret of Blue Water.
-In the director's cut version, the Evas graveyard has the shape of a Jewish Tree of Life, or Tree of Sefirot.
-Kazuya Tsurumaki and Yoshiyuki Sadamoto in an interview linked Rei's true identity, who is revealed to be genetically human and Angel together, with Go Nagai's Devilman protagonist Akira Fudo, a character who is also a hybrid, half demon and half human.
+In the course of the episode, a graveyard-like place is also framed with several carcasses of prototype Evangelion units that failed during their development.
+In the video format version, the Evas graveyard has the shape of a Jewish Tree of Life, or Tree of Sefirot.
+According to Nebbia and writer Alexandre Marine, this idea had already been presented by Anno in his previous TV series, Nadia: The Secret of Blue Water.